Dan French

 Daniel J. French (born June 29, 1981) is an American politician who was the supervisor of the Town of Beekman, New York.
 He was the 2011 Democratic nominee for Dutchess County executive.

 Early life

-French was born in the Bronx to parents Jack, a union painter, and Carolyn.
+French was born in the Bronx, his father, Jack, a union painter, and Carolyn.
 The family moved to the Town of Beekman when French was seven years old.
 A 1999 Arlington High School graduate, French played on the varsity soccer team and still plays the sport today.

 After high school, French graduated from Binghamton University in 2003 with a degree in history, 11 days before the death of his father.
 To support his family, French moved back to Beekman and worked shifts as a substitute teacher and waiter.
 French ran for town council later that year, after responding to a newspaper advertisement searching for candidates.
-He lost by 66 votes, less than two percent of votes cast.
+He lost by 66 votes, less than two percent of the votes cast.